KZiebicki/SuggestionsForTB/README.md

-# AISuggestionsForTB
+# AITaskAnalyzer

-AISuggestionsForTB is a utility designed to enhance suggestions and provide AI-driven insights based on user prompts.
+AITaskAnalyzer is a utility designed to enhance suggestions and provide AI-driven insights based on user prompts.
 This documentation will guide you through the configuration and usage of the tool.

 ---

 ## Configuration

-To configure AISuggestionsForTB, locate and modify the `appsettings.json` file.
+To configure AITaskAnalyzer, locate and modify the `appsettings.json` file.
 Below is a sample configuration:

 ```json
 {